bugsbugsbux/notes-on-nix/notes-on-nix.md

    *lexicographical order*: A single overlay per import is expected.
 4. If `<nixpkgs-overlays>` is not set it tries to fall back to `~/.config/nixpkgs/overlays.nix` or a folder `~/.config/nixpkgs/overlays`.
-They may not exist both.
+They must not exist both.

 The (above mentioned) option (`nixpkgs.config.`)`packageOverrides` is like an overlay which only takes the `prev`/`super` argument.
 It is